-An attractive feature of this scheme is its scalability, as the number of optical elements scales linearly with the number of steps~\cite{innocenti2017quantum,giordani2019experimental}.
-Therefore, the effectively certifiable dimension of the state is fundamentally limited only by the ratio between the pump pulse separation and the coherence length of the generated photons, and not by the time resolution of the detector.
+An attractive feature of these schemes is their scalability, as the number of optical elements scales linearly with the number of steps~\cite{innocenti2017quantum,giordani2019experimental}.
+Therefore, the effectively certifiable dimension of the state is fundamentally limited only by the ratio between the pump pulse separation and the coherence length of the generated photons and not by the time resolution of the detector.

-The generation and measurement of high-dimensional entangled states promises not only higher key rates, but indeed surpassing some of the fundamental bottlenecks of quantum communication, such as robustness of entanglement with respect to noise~\cite{ecker2019overcoming,doda2021quantum,bulla2023nonlocal} or new ways of testing the foundations of quantum mechanics~\cite{vertesi2010closing,collins2002bell,vaziri2002experimental,dada2011experimental}.
-If the time bins can be temporally resolved by the detection apparatus, a significant benefit for QKD is the ability to perform multi-outcome measurements (those encoding the exchanged key), yielding $log(d)$ bits for each coincident event.
-The test measurements can be implemented with the help of QW and would only require a small fraction of total rounds, without the usual restriction of unbalanced interferometers.
+The generation and measurement of high-dimensional entangled states offer the potential for higher key rates \cite{kanitschar2024practical} and also address some of the fundamental challenges in quantum communication, such as enhancing the robustness of entanglement against noise~\cite{ecker2019overcoming,doda2021quantum,bulla2023nonlocal} and enabling new methods for testing the foundations of quantum mechanics~\cite{vertesi2010closing,collins2002bell,vaziri2002experimental,dada2011experimental}.
+If the time bins can be temporally resolved by the detection apparatus, a significant benefit for QKD is the ability to perform multi-outcome measurements (those encoding the exchanged key), yielding $\log(d)$ bits for each coincident event.
+The test measurements can be implemented with the help of QW and would only require a small fraction of total rounds without the usual restriction of unbalanced interferometers.
 We note that the HOM-based measurement approach (though presented using photonic information carriers) can, in principle, be applicable to other physical platforms, including electrons, atoms, collective atomic excitations, plasmons, and phonons where HOM interference has been demonstrated~\cite{bouchard2020two}.
 In summary, by enhancing the robustness and enlarging the accessible dimensionality, this work provides a step towards the scalable implementation of high-dimensional time-bin qudits as quantum information carriers.

-\parTitle{Discussions} Time-encoded quantum states represent an extremely powerful tool for photonic quantum information tasks.
-Although several approaches have been developed to manipulate and measure these states, the standard techniques available are limited by instabilities and slow electronic devices.
-These shortcomings restrict the practicality and, therefore, the potential of time-bin encoding.

-In this work, we used a scheme based on HOM interference to overcome some of these limitations and perform proof-of-principle experiments that highlight the versatility and high fidelity of this measurement approach.
-The scheme enables the use of time-bin qudits with minimal temporal delay between bins, limited only by the coherence time of the photons.
-With the use of femtosecond sources of single photons, one could extend this technique to create states with minimal delays between neighboring time bins, potentially surpassing the temporal resolution of existing detection technology.

-This robust and reliable approach allowed us to detect the nonclassicality of intrasystem polarization-time entangled states of single photons.
-Furthermore, leveraging the demonstrated measurement method, we propose an intrinsically stable single-spatial-mode scheme for generating and measuring high-dimensional time-bin quantum states.